 Family Law Overview

 Although each family’s story is different, our lawyers’ extensive legal experience will help you.
-Whether it’s divorce, child custody, estate planning or some other aspect of family law or dispute resolution, Streeterlaw’s team of lawyers will have already helped someone like you through it.
+Whether it’s divorce, child custody, estate planning, parenting disputes, property settlements, financial agreements, family dispute resolution, financial dispute resolution or some other aspect of family law or dispute resolution, Streeterlaw’s team of lawyers will have already helped someone like you through it.

 Family law can be confusing and complicated.
 Our job as lawyers is to help you know your legal rights, understand your options, and not be overwhelmed by the Family Court process.